saivenky/saivenky.github.io/_posts/2023-01-21-learning-everything-again.md

 overall intention.

 The main intention is writing content.
-I fool myself by thinking that if only I build a very minimal and sleak website, then I can *really* focus on the content.
+I fool myself by thinking that if only I build a very minimal and sleek website, then I can *really* focus on the content.
 Let me just tweak these few things before I start writing.

 Unfortunately, by the time I'm done tweaking, my motivation is also sapped.
 Time to move on to the next thing.
 Gotta focus on work or classes or personal life again.
 Sometimes I have bursts of motivation so I'm still able to write some content too.
 But I can only wonder how much more or how much longer my writing stint would've lasted if I focused on writing rather than coding.